Siraj Sikder: Death

-In 1975, Shiraj Shikdar confronted Sheikh Mujibur Rahman, demanding action against corruption and criticizing his policies.
-This led to a violent response where Sheikh Kamal shot Shiraj in front of his father, followed by further assault from others.
-Eventually, Sheikh Mujib and his associates decided to kill Shiraj.
-He was taken to JRB headquarters, tortured, and shot on January 2nd.
+In 1975, Siraj Sikder confronted Sheikh Mujibur Rahman, demanding action against corruption and criticizing his policies.
+This led to a violent response where Sheikh Kamal shot Siraj in front of his father, followed by further assault from others.
+Eventually, Sheikh Mujib and his associates decided to kill Siraj.
+He was taken to Jatiya Rakkhi Bahini headquarters, tortured, and shot on 2 January.
 Sheikh Mujib later referred to Siraj Sikder's death in Parliament, uttering a rhetorical question, "কোথায় সেই সিরাজ শিকদার?!"
-[English Translation roughly implies: "Where is that Siraj Shikder?!"] in a manner perceived by some as boasting and triumphant, implying his involvement and asserting his power, which has been interpreted as reflective of a dictatorial approach.
-Shiraj's father tried to file a case, but due to the oppressive regime, the police refused to accept it.
+[English translation roughly implies: "Where is that Siraj Sikder?!"] in a manner perceived by some as boasting and triumphant, implying his involvement and asserting his power, which has been interpreted as reflective of a dictatorial approach.
+Siraj's father tried to file a case, but due to the oppressive regime, the police refused to accept it.